FerdausPolok/dev-mates/README.md

 ### NOTE

 * Make Sure you commit your changes in a new branch.
-* Make Sure you Give proper name to your files describing the addition.
+* Make Sure you Give the proper name to your files describing the addition.
-* Also Make Sure you comment your code whereever necessary
+* Also Make Sure you comment on your code wherever necessary

 <!--       END OF README           END OF README         END OF README         END OF README          END OF README           END OF README           END OF README      -->